gwendalminguy/tool-krypta/README.md

 ## 🖥️ Usage

-Krypta can be launched using the following commands:
+Krypta can be launched using the following command:

 ```
 $ ./script.py -a <action> -m <method>
 ```

-The user will be prompted for a text, then a key (if required by the chosen method).
+The user will be prompted for a text (the message to encrypt or decrypt), then a key (if required by the chosen method).
+The *caesar* method requires a numeric key, while the *vigenere* method requires a textual key.
 The text will then be encrypted or decrypted, and the result will be printed to the terminal.

 ### Action:

 Krypta can be used to *encrypt* or *decrypt* a text message.
 In order to choose the action to execute, it can be called as a command-line argument with **-a** or **--action**, followed by either *encrypt* or *decrypt*.
 If not specified, the default action is set to be *encrypt*.

-### Methods:
+### Method:

 Several methods can be used to encrypt or decrypt a message with Krypta.
 In order to choose the method to use, it can be called as a command-line argument with **-m** or **--method**, followed by either *rot13*, *caesar* or *vigenere*.
 If not specified, the default action is set to be *rot13*.
 The currently supported methods and the way they work are the following: